-The best view is along the pedestrian light show called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.
+The best view is from the pedestrian area called Avenue of Stars where you can see the 3-D Pulse show too and hear the narrative and music from the Hong Kong Philharmonic.

 Every shopping mall dons Christmas decorations, and the ritziest malls put up spectacular and expensive displays.

 1881 Heritage Royal Ice Palace: the ritzy hotel on Victoria Harbour builds grand themed decorations in its front plaza each year.

 Statue Square Christmas display: Every year, the best display is hosted at Statue Square on Hong Kong Island by the Hong Kong Tourism Board.

 In the days before Christmas and on Christmas Eve, groups of carolers from churches and schools go around and sing in the parks and malls.
 You might spot groups of children, teenagers, and adults walking in Central, Kowloon Park or elsewhere, joyously singing!
 Music groups and orchestras also put on free concerts.

 Hong Kong has about 63 Michelin-starred restaurants in 2019.
 Some have Christmas dinners, and many are quite affordable for the average tourist although they might not feature special Christmas food.
 Check our list of recommended restaurants on our restaurant guide updated for 2019.